Renting a property can be a big commitment for tenants.

 The UK Landlord Accreditation Partnership (UKLAP) recognises good practice and works to improve conditions in the private rented sector.
 To check whether your landlord or property management company is accredited by UKLAP, go to UKLAP: accredited landlords and companies.

-To check whether your landlord is an accredited member of the National Landlords Association (NLA), go to NLA: is your landlord a member.
+You could also ask whether your landlord is an accredited member of the National Residential Landlords Association (NRLA).
+Go to NRLA: contact us.

 Viewing a property